akowiz/micro.navbar.plugin/README.md

 Settings
 --------
 - openonstart: bool (true or false), set to true to open when micro is open.
 Default to false.
+- softwrap: bool (true or false), set to true to use wrapping in the treeview window.
+Default to false.
+- persistent: bool (true or false), set to true to have the list of closed nodes be persistent when closing/opening micro.
 - treestyle: string ('bare', 'ascii', 'box'), the style to use to display the tree.
 Default to 'bare'.
 - treestyle_spacing: int (0, 1, etc.), the number of extra-characters to use for the tree branch.
 Default to 0.
-- softwrap: bool (true or false), set to true to use wrapping in the treeview window.
-Default to false.
-- treeview_rune_open: string (single letter), the key to use in the tree_view to open a node that is closed.
-Default to '+'.
-- treeview_rune_open_all: string (single letter), the key to use in the tree_view to open all nodes.
-Default to 'o'.
-- treeview_rune_close: string (single letter), the key to use in the tree_view to open a node that is closed.
-Default to '-'.
 - treeview_rune_close_all: string (single letter), the key to use in the tree_view to close all nodes.
 Default to 'c'.
 - treeview_rune_goto: string (single letter), the key to use in the tree_view to move the cursor in the main_view to the corresponding item.
-Default to ' '.
+Default to 'g'.
+- treeview_rune_open_all: string (single letter), the key to use in the tree_view to open all nodes.
+Default to 'o'.
+- treeview_rune_toggle: string (single letter), the key to use in the tree_view to toggle a node with children between open and closed.
+Default to ' ' (space bar).

 Notes
 -----